armand33/wikipedia_graph/README.md

 ### Important note:
 Please take the time to download the pickle file `shortest_paths.pkl` from this [link](https://drive.google.com/file/d/17bXr-OKY8xrUhCDfwR0WwP9uTOXeKG9d/view?usp=sharing).
 It should be put in the directory `data/`.

+In order to read the notebook properly (especially the graph visualization in the end), you might want to used this [link](https://nbviewer.jupyter.org/github/armand33/wikipedia_graph/blob/master/ntds_project.ipynb) to NBViewer.

 ### Content of the folder:
 * ntds_project.ipynd : this is the main notebook containing all the data pipeline and the exploitation of the data
 * utils.py : this file contains useful homemade Python functions that were used during the scraping and the exploitation of the